farlee2121/DevEssentialsBlog/content/draft/2023-09-20-Datomic-vs-EventStore.md

 EventStore takes a rather different approach than Datomic.
 EventStore expects developers to primarily interact with the incremental changes themselves, not some canonical view of current entity state.

 EventStore has no schema.
-There is no overall specification of what the data looks like or how pieces relate to each other.
+There is no overall specification of what the data looks like or how entities relate to each other.
 Instead it has *streams* of *events*.
-A stream often represents an entity (like a the example Order), and the events are semantic changes to the entity over time.
+A stream often represents an entity (like the example Order), and the events are semantic changes to the entity over time.

-Consider this ecommerce order example.
+Consider this shopping order example.

-The developer defines semantic reasons an Order might change
+The developer defines semantic reasons an Order might change.

 ```cs
 public interface OrderEvent{}